Research permits

 To minimise disruptions for researchers, all existing permits will remain valid.
 Pending permit applications or requests for amendments will continue to be processed and applicants will be contacted if additional information is required.

 New applications for an Access Agreement may take a up to 4 weeks.
-Once reviewed, Parks Victoria will send you the Access Agreement with relevant conditions to be signed.
+Once reviewed, Parks Victoria will send you the Research Activity Access Agreement with relevant conditions to be signed.

-Research activities requiring approval under the Wildlife Act or Flora and Fauna Guarantee Act will now require a separate permit from DELWP.
-To apply for these permits, go to Wildlife Research Permits (DELWP).
+Research activities requiring approval under the Wildlife Act or Flora and Fauna Guarantee Act will now require a separate permit from DEECA.
+To apply for these permits, go to Wildlife Research Permits (DEECA).

-Volunteers and third parties working in partnership or on behalf of Parks Victoria may not require an Access Agreement.
-However, you still need to obtain the relevant permit(s) from DELWP if required.
-We encourage you to contact our Customer Service team to clarify – see contact details at bottom of this page.
+Registered/affiliated volunteer groups do not require an Access Agreement if the research activity is included in a Volunteer Activity Plan.
+Similarly, third parties working in partnership or on behalf of Parks Victoria do not require an Access Agreement.
+However, both groups still need to obtain the relevant permit(s) from DEECA, if required.
+We encourage you to contact our Customer Service team to clarify – see contact details below.

-We will update this webpage and ParkConnect as more information about the new process is available.
+We will update this webpage and ParkConnect as more information is available.

 Before getting started

-When applying for an Access Agreement, you will need to provide the following information:
+When applying for a Research Activity Access Agreement, you will need to provide the following information:

 - Name of the park(s) you wish to undertake research